Epicguest97/cryptonite_taskphase_mehul/TP-2/MachineLearning/writeups+maths/LinearRegression.md

 ---

 Linear regression is an essential tool in machine learning, offering simplicity, interpretability, and effectiveness for a wide range of problems.
-Understanding its mathematics and assumptions is key to applying it correctly and effectively.
+Understanding its mathematics and assumptions is key to applying it correctly and effectively..